hichemck/chinook_business_questions/README.md

 ## Work Breakdown
-In my analysis I answered different business questions using advanced query techniques such as :
+In my analysis I answered the questions listed above using advanced query techniques such as :
 - WITH Clause
 - CASE Statement
 - Multiple Joins